vyashimanshu/ExpleoUITestAutomation/README.md

 - In Eclipse it can be run with option by right click then run as testng

 ### Reports
-- Execution is reporte is generated in test-output folder in html and xml format
+- Execution report is generated in test-output folder in html and xml format